We've launched new tax management features. Learn more

 Rebate program examples are everywhere.
 They just don't always call themselves rebates.

-• Sign-up incentives — These rebate programs are common in commoditized or highly regulated markets.
-For example, if you have to choose between to internet service providers, you might select the one that's offering a $100 Visa prepaid card for signing up.
+• Sign-up incentives: These rebate programs are common in commoditized or highly regulated markets.
+For example, if you have to choose between two internet service providers, you might select the one that's offering a $100 Visa prepaid card for signing up.

 What are the benefits of giving consumers rebates?